vazqueztomas/vazqueztomas/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; Senior Software Developer / MLOps & DevOps at PwC Argentina.
+- 🔭 &nbsp; Senior DevOps Developer at PwC Argentina.
 - 🤔 &nbsp; I love explore new technologies, and constantly train me.
 - 🎓 &nbsp; 2 years of System Information at Universidad de Luján
-- 💼 &nbsp; Worked as Machine Learning Ops on the last year delivering value on operational side, worked with latest technologies and AI.
+- 💼 &nbsp; Worked as Machine Learning Ops on last two years delivering value on operational side, worked with latest technologies and AI.

 You can check my works and experience on <a href = 'https://tomasvazquez.web.app'>my portfolio</a>